Skip to main content

 Oregon Administrative Rules

-In 2014, the Oregon Health Authority worked with stakeholders to develop Oregon Administrative Rule 409-045-0025 through 409-014-0135 which established the Oregon Common Credentialing Program.
+In 2014, the Oregon Health Authority worked with partners to develop Oregon Administrative Rule 409-045-0025 through 409-014-0135 which established the Oregon Common Credentialing Program.
 In July 2018, program rules were updated.
 Following the conclusion of the Common Credentialing Program, OHA amended or repealed all Oregon Administrative Rules related to OCCP in 2021.

 Administrative rules (OAR 409-045) - effective July 1, 2018